-One other benefit manifests itself in the process of total surrender.
-When one is relaxed and not grasping for control, we are more open to receive.
+Another benefit manifests itself in the process of total surrender.
+When one is relaxed and not grasping for control, we become more open to receive.
 You know the old expression about not being able to receive with a clenched fist?
 Well it’s true.
-When we’re grasping at everything around us, holding on to people and material things with a death-grip, our hands and hearts are closed to the abundance that is trying desperately to find us.
+When we’re grasping at everything around us, holding on to people and material things with a death-grip, our hands and hearts are closed to the abundance that's trying desperately to find us.

 I believe abundance, love and joy continually flow to us from God—or the Universe, if you prefer.
 Anyway, we’re our own worst enemy with all of that.
 The energy we expend swimming upstream, fighting the same battles over-and-over and trying to totally control the world around us is exhausting.
-That draining, needless energy blocks the flow of what is rightfully ours; it’s like building a wall of blocks around us, keeping away the peace, joy and abundance.
+That draining, needless energy blocks the flow of what is rightfully ours; it’s like building a wall of bricks around us, keeping away the peace, joy and abundance.

-Worry is part of the control picture.
-Worry assumes that we are in control of our lives and that we have to figure things out.
-When we worry, we’re wanting predictions about what lies ahead—how people are going to act and what is going to occur, so we can prepare.
-And, we want that information now.
-Fact is, we aren’t in control of anything except what we’re doing right in the moment.
-Frankly, I’d prefer to spend those precious moments being open to all the surprises that await as the day rolls out, doing the best I can with the tasks at hand and trusting that whatever happens is what is supposed to happen.
+Worry plays a big part in trying to control things.
+Worry assumes that we are in control, in the first place.
+It assumes it is up to us to figure everything out.
+When we worry, it's because we don't know exactly what lies ahead—how people will act and what will occur, so we can prepare.
+I guess we expect that seeing into the future is a reality for everybody.
+Fact is, we can't see the future and we aren’t in control in the first place.
+The only thing we control is our attitude and our behavior this very minute.
+And, spending those minutes in a state of worry is draining and simply a waste of time.
+Frankly, I’d prefer to spend those precious moments with my eyes wide open, expecting the surprises that await as the day rolls out, doing the best I can with the tasks at hand and trusting that whatever happens is exactly what's supposed to happen.

-Perhaps age has its advantage here.
-With enough life experience behind us, we can reflect and accept that hindsight is truly 20/20.
-We realize the deal closed that was meant to be; income always showed up – maybe not as much as we wanted, but certainly as much as we needed; and the relationship always worked out – maybe it ended or maybe it flourished but it was always a matter of timing and always worked out for the best.
+This is where age has its advantage.
+With enough life experience under our belt, it's easier to reflect and realize that somehow the deal, that was meant to, eventually closed; income always showed up – maybe not as much as we wanted, but certainly as much as we needed; and the relationship always worked out for the best—whether it eventually ended or flourished into something lasting and good.
+Regardless, everything always works out—without our total control.

-Age and wisdom are welcome gifts and if I was ever asked what the one lesson I learned about life that brought with it the most peace, I’d have to say: releasing and letting go.
-Trusting in the process, knowing the answers would always come and being open, with a grateful heart, to the blessings that are all around us.
-Those aren’t three separate things, they are part of the same package.
-I guess, you could simply say: releasing and receiving.
+Age and wisdom are welcome gifts and if anyone ever asked me what the one lesson I found most valuable in bring me peace, I’d say it came in two parts.
+First, learing to let go.
+Letting go of lousy relationships, letting go of frustrations and disappointments, letting go of negative emotions and releasing the fear-based energy that screws up our lives.
+The second part of that would be then trusting in the process, knowing the answers would always come and being open, with a grateful heart, to all the blessings that await.
+Those aren’t really two separate things, I guess, they're part of the same package.
+You could sum it all up by simply saying: release and receive.